 Following are popular, common styles of air-conditioning solutions.
-At Noosa Electric Co, our sales and installations include either split systems or ducted systems, but our AC technicians perform repairs, servicing and maintenance on most common air-conditioner modalities.
+At Noosa Electric Co, our sales and installations include either split systems or ducted systems, but our AC technicians perform repairs, servicing and maintenance on most common air-conditioner modalities on the Sunshine Coast.

 Portable & Window Air Conditioners

 Portable air-conditioners are a single, standalone unit that you plug in to use, like any other appliance.
 They can be moved from room to room.
-Window air-conditioners are similar, except that they are mounted in a window frame.
-Both of these options are relatively cheap and involve little or no installation.
-However, their energy-efficiency, running costs, cooling-efficiency and appearance may not make them practical for a long-term air-conditioning solution.
+Window air-conditioners are similar, except that they are mounted in a window frame, and are generally a more permanent installation.
+Both of these options are relatively inexpensive, and may not require professional installation.
+However, their energy-efficiency, running costs, cooling-capability, loudness and appearance may not make them practical for a long-term air-conditioning solution.